Gordon999/Pi-MP3_Player/README.md

 If you see ImportError: cannot import name 'ImageTk' from 'PIL' (/usr/lib/python3/dist-packages/PIL/__init__.py)

-then sudo pip3 install Pillow
+then sudo apt-get install python3-pil.imagetk

 To run python3 MP3_Player.py